jamescooke/blog/content/2402_pipeline_things.md

 There also seems some truth in this.

 Probably the `LEFT JOIN` in our revenue pipeline that caused the USD row to appear is not robust enough.
-And as we've dug more into the error later in the week, my colleague Tim might have found a scenario that we would never be able to prevent without strengthening this left join.
+And as we've dug more into the error later in the week, my colleague Tim might have found a scenario that we would never be able to prevent without strengthening this revenue query's SQL.

+## ⭐ Turn the bad into good

+What I realised is that the failure is a gift in disguise - it's helped us to see a flaw in the pipeline that's so often hidden by aggregation.
+Instead of resting on our laurels, we have an opportunity to improve the robustness and accuracy of our revenue pipeline, plus a new test case to add to our test suite.

+As a result of this error, we're also planning to adjust the source of the missing row.
+This is currently a manual monthly process, but we've seen that it might be better incorporated into our pipeline directly, which we think will give more stability.

+So, if you happen to be that Mixcloud user in the United States Minor Outlying Islands who listened in January - thanks so much.
+Your unusual pattern of listening really helped us out. 😊